 Due to the corona pandemic and in order to slow down the spread of the virus, the Bavarian Government has subsequently decided upon a number of measures:

-Restrictions of free movement
+Restrictions of free movement and contact

 Trade and service companies

 Since 11 May 2020, the opening of all trade and service businesses (wholesale and retail customer traffic) have been permitted under certain conditions (e.g. masking requirement).
 The previous restriction to a sales area of 800 sqm was lifted.

 The operator must ensure that a minimum distance of 1.5 m between customers can be maintained and that the number of customers present in the shop at the same time does not exceed one customer per 10 m² sales area (from 22 June 2020).
 The operator must draw up a protection, hygiene and parking concept.

 Shopping centres and weekly markets can also reopen under special conditions.